🎁 Order for at least 400 PLN – GET A GIFT and 25% OFF!

 If you wear dentures, orthodontic aligners, or braces, you need deeper cleaning than standard brushing.
 Some use ultrasonic cleaners for this – for example ZENT® Ultrasonic Cleaner, which removes deposits and bacteria from hard-to-reach places in 5 minutes.

-Most common mistakes in oral hygiene
+The most common mistakes in oral hygiene

 Remember: plaque is not removed by force, but by the proper toothbrush movement.
 Studies show that too much pressure actually reduces cleaning effectiveness – gentle, precise movements are much more effective than vigorous scrubbing.
 [7]

 Another mistake is skipping flossing in daily hygiene.
 Flossing takes about a minute a day.
 Those 365 minutes a year can save you from years of dentist visits and costs reaching thousands of zlotys.
-Brushing teeth only with a toothbrush is like washing only the front of a car.
+Brushing teeth with only a toothbrush is like washing only the front of a car.

 Oral hygiene for children